akostrik/CPP_module_42/README.md

   + the only thing you can do in a signal handler is modify a variable or exit
   + function signal() is obsolete
 * SIGPIPE
-  + посылается процессу при записи в соединение (пайп, сокет) при отсутствии или обрыве соединения с другой (читающей) стороной
-  + when you ignore SIGPIPE, you no longer get a SIGPIPE signal, but write() gets a EPIPE error
-  + you get SIGPIPE when you write to a pipe where there is no process with the read end of the pipe open
+  + you get SIGPIPE when you **write** to a pipe where there is no process with the read end of the pipe open
-  + you get EOF (zero bytes read) when you read from a pipe that has no process with the write end of the pipe open
+  + you get EOF (zero bytes read) when you **read** from a pipe that has no process with the write end of the pipe open
-  + if you to ignore SIGPIPE, monitor the return value from write()
+  + when you ignore SIGPIPE
+    - you no longer get a SIGPIPE signal, but write() gets a EPIPE error
-    - if it comes back with -1 and errno set to EINTR, you can assume you got interrupted by some signal, and most probably a SIGPIPE, especially if you don't have any other signal handling set
+    - you should monitor the return value from write(), if it comes back with -1 and errno set to EINTR, you can assume you got interrupted by some signal, and most probably a SIGPIPE, especially if you don't have any other signal handling set
     - PS you should look at the return value from write() and read() anyway
   + an explicit SIGPIPE handler:
     - you can write a loop in main(), and have the signal handler set a flag which you test in the loop